 During the coming winter we will be reducing the number of people we transport in each helicopter flight in accordance with Provincial Health Guidelines.
-The front (copilot) seat in the helicopter will be left empty, and we will be leaving an empty seat between members of different households.
-When we’re flying with a 407, capacity will be 3 individuals, or 2 couples.
+We will be leaving an empty seat between members of different households.

 All guests and staff will be required to wear a mask and gloves while in or around the helicopter.
 Eye protection is also required – your goggles are adequate.